Facing an Arrest for Domestic Violence in New Jersey? You Need a Morristown Domestic Violence Lawyer

 In New Jersey, domestic violence is defined as the commission of certain criminal offenses against a family member.
 Family members protected under the New Jersey Prevention of Domestic Violence Act (PDVA) include children, spouses, former spouses, parents of shared children, boyfriends, girlfriends, and any other individuals who live with (or who previously lived with) the perpetrator of the crime.
 Penalties include those for the underlying offense as well as additional domestic violence-specific penalties, and being convicted of domestic violence in Morristown could mean losing your home, losing your job and losing the privilege to spend time with your children.

-Criminal defense attorney Scott Gorman provides experienced legal representation for individuals who are facing domestic violence charges in Morristown and all of New Jersey.
-Whether you are facing charges in Morris County or you have been arrested and given a trial date in another part of the state, Scott can act quickly to protect you against unnecessary consequences.
+Morristown domestic violence lawyer Scott Gorman provides experienced legal representation for individuals who are facing domestic violence charges in Morristown and all of New Jersey.
+Scott can act quickly to protect you against unnecessary consequences.

 Crimes Prosecuted as Domestic Violence in New Jersey